Job Fair Success

 Review the List of Employers

-The list of recruiters is available through Career Services.
+The list of recruiters is available through the Career Development Center.
 If you are interested in a specific organization, review their web site so that you can be prepared to discuss your interest in the work that organization does.

 Keep an Open Mind